JohnTelford/mkdocs/docs/company.md

-I am the sole proprietor of JohnTelford.com LLC technology consulting company, working with client  development projects for more that 30 years.

----
+## Experience

+John Telford has been working in client development projects for over 30 years, with extensive experience across most IT functional groups.
+He is an experienced, knowledgeable, industry professional specialized in web hardware and software technology disciplines, architecture, and deployment.

 ## Collaboration

-A seasoned, knowledgeable, industry professional, Electronics, Software, and Web engineer specializing in web hardware and software technology disciplines, Architecture, Architecture, and Deployment.

-- Practitioner with extensive experience across most IT functional groups
-- Ability to effectively collaborate to accomplish multidiscipline goals:
-    - Senior management teams
-    - External and internal clients
-    - Functional groups
-    - Individual contributors
-    - Vendors

----
+John has the capability to collaborate effectively with different groups and individuals, including senior management teams, external and internal clients, functional groups, individual contributors, and vendors.

 ## Nuggets
-Way back when the Internet web browsers and programming languages came along, I became interested in web technologies, and began learn by doing technology deep dives.
-I have years of learning some ever changing Electronics, Internet, and Software technologies by hands-on experiencing the technologies du jour

-I have a passion pursuing what’s new and improved with these industries.
-Checking out what’s new or not, a pipe dream or not, or what’s new and improved, is like panning for gold.
-Buried within the mountains of info rubble produced daily, every so often one finds interesting technology nuggets making the effort worthwhile.
-I use the [Hype Curve](hype_curve.md) as a guide
+John has years of experience learning the ever-changing technologies of electronics, the internet, and software by participating in hands-on activities.
+He is passionate about investigating what’s new and improved in these industries, and uses the Hype Curve as a guide.